mjohn218/KineticAssembly_AD/README.md

 - The `EnergyExplorer` class is somewhat separate.
 It takes as input a `ReactionNetwork` object and and a directory of .pdb files, one for each subunit monomer, and generates a list of approximate free energies for each of the pairwise reactions.
 Requires PyRosetta.

 ## Results ##
-Similar to the above, some initial results are contained in notebooks located in the `results` folder.
+The 'results' folder contains jupyter notebooks for different types of optimization protocols as outlined in the paper.